marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 ### 4. Separate concerns, avoid building different services into one image

 As a best practice the recommended way to build containers is: one container equals to one process.
-Which can avoid problems when it comes to managing them.
+Which can avoid problems when it comes to managing them as {% cite best_practices_docker_hub --file 2020-05-15-tips-for-writting-docker-files %}
+describes in the section "Decouple applications".

 ### 5. setup docker file first, and then move to docker compose (if needed)